 The Autism Arts program invites children, youth, and young adults who are on the autism spectrum to explore art mediums through self-expression.
 The program creates an opportunity for new friendships to develop and participants to take part in a positive recreational experience within the community.
 READ MORE

-The Ben James Autism Summer Camp is a recreation program for children and youth on the Autism Spectrum between the ages of 6-21 years.
-Each camper is supported with a 1:1 camper/counsellor ratio and activities are designed specifically with participants’ needs and interests in mind.
-Look for details on 2019 Camp in Spring 2019.
+The Ben James Autism Summer Camp is a recreation program for children, youth and young adults on the Autism Spectrum between the ages of 5-21+ years (this year we have opened select sessions for participants over 21 years of age: please inquire with Camp Director Caitlyn Temple at firstname.lastname@example.org for more information).
+Each camper is supported with a 1:1 camper/counsellor ratio and activities are designed specifically with campers’ needs and interests in mind.
 READ MORE

 Bridges to Success is a weekly social program for young adults ages 18-24 with autism who require higher levels of support.
 The program focuses on life, recreation and social skill development that promotes community exploration and engagement.
 READ MORE

 Family Respite Weekend Retreats are for families with a child or youth with Autism Spectrum Disorders (ASD) to enjoy a weekend together at beautiful Camp Brigadoon.
 This camp is all inclusive and will feature valuable information sessions and fun camp activities for parents, siblings, and campers with ASD.
 Each family will have their own room within one of Brigadoon’s lovely cabins to share together at night.
 Look for details on 2019 Retreats in Spring 2019.
 READ MORE

 Chat 'n Chill is a monthly event held in partnership with Enactus Dalhousie.
 This monthly event is a social night for adults with autism to chat and meet new people.
 READ MORE